Korea Military Academy: Reorganization during the Korean War

+Modern history

+As of 2020, the campus had three monuments to honor 1948, 1949, and 1950 graduates of West Point who died in the Korean War.
+Van Fleet's son, James Van Fleet Jr., was honored in the 18 September 2020 monument, as he had died during a bombing mission in Haeju in April 1952.
+The ROK Army planned to erect four more monuments for the classes of 1945, 1946, 1947, and 1951 by 2023.

 Campus

 The campus is located in Gongreung 2-dong, Nowon-gu, Seoul, Republic of Korea.

 Dress uniform

 The Corps of Cadets KMA wear a dark blue full dress uniform with a shako on parades - a mix of the United States tradition infused in the early years combined with the Korean traditional uniform used by the army in the Imperial period.
 The hackle carried with the shako is gold.